[Back to Formatted Version]

 Abstract

 The Barney Keep Papers document the life, career and celebrity of Barney Keep, a popular Portland radio broadcaster and Oregon State alum.
-The Keep Papers include scrapbooks, various audio formats and other materials that reflect Keep's broadcasting style, rise to fame and persistent success over thirty-five years on the air at KEX-FM.
+The Keep Papers include scrapbooks, various audio formats and other materials that reflect Keep's broadcasting style, rise to fame and persistent success over thirty-five years on the air at KEX-AM.

 Several audio recordings held in the collection have been digitized and are available online through links included in this guide.
 Other items from this collection have been digitized and are available in Oregon Digital.